mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 ### <div id="visitor"/>Episode 4.
 Visitor

 > **Natanius S. Selbys** suggested to implement functionality
-> allows users export their messages, activities and achievements
+> which allows users export their messages, activities
-> in different formats.
+> and achievements in different formats.

 **Eve:** So, how do you plan to do it?
 **Pedro:** We have one hierarchy for item types